 With reservoirs at historic lows, Marin Water's board of directors declared a water shortage emergency and adopted new mandatory water use restrictions on April 20 to help preserve our water supply.
 The goal of the mandatory restrictions is to achieve a 40 percent reduction in water use districtwide.

 Water Use Restrictions

-- Limit spray irrigation to no more than two days per week.
+- Spray irrigation is limited to no more than two days per week.

-- Limit drip irrigation to no more than three days per week.
+- Drip irrigation is limited to no more than three days per week.

-- Covers are required for all pools and spas to reduce evaporation.
+- Covers are required for all pools and spas.
+Liquid pool covers are acceptable.

 - Do not wash vehicles at home.
-If you need to wash it, use a carwash that recycles water.
+Use a carwash that recycles water instead.